-Anarchists have significant differences with Karl Marx and many marxists, (especially of the leninist tradition) in both theory and organisation.
-However, Bakunin and many other Anarchists recognised the contribution of Marx in his ‘Critique of Political Economy’.
-It is a tool of the working class to critique capitalism, and to analyse class composition for future struggles.
+Bakunin and many other Anarchists recognised the contribution of Marx in his ‘Critique of Political Economy’.
+The contribution of Marx and Engels is essential to an understanding of a libertarian communist politics.
+It is a tool for the working class to critique capitalism, and to analyse class composition for future struggles.
 Here are the pdfs available of his major works, (Michael Heinrich’s introduction is a good place to start):

 In the struggle against Capitalism, church and state, colonialism and racism are essential in maintaining class hierarchies.
 Racism is used by these bourgeois institutions as a social control mechanism.
 This divides the working class and proletariat along lines of skin colour, with the supposed civilisational hierarchies of the European elites.
 Today people of colour and indigenous people remain largely margininalised and poor in the Global North and the Global South.
 The concept of whiteness itself, is based on false cultural and class unity of European people.
 Here are some useful pdfs on this struggle: